lntel/quickcord-old/README.md

+# THIS REPOSITORY IS DEPRECATED.
+Please use [Quickcord](https://github.com/lntel/quickcord) instead.

 # About
 Quickcord is a discord.js wrapper which allows you to easily and swiftly create commands for your discord bot without all of the setup normally required.